 At Widcombe CofE Junior School, wherever possible learning experiences take place outdoors.
-Children are found to be alert, engaged and enthusiastic when learning outdoors.
+Children are found to be more alert, engaged and enthusiastic when learning outdoors.
 Such stimulating environments can also help them become self-motivated and self-led.
-We make use of our varied playground spaces as well as a great range of local sites within easy walking distance of the school, such as Smallcombe Woods, Bathwick Fields, the River Avon corridor, the Kennet and Avon canal, Sydney and Parade Gardens and other open spaces in and around Widcombe.
+We make use of our varied playground spaces as well as a great range of interesting outdoor learning sites that are within easy walking distance of the school, such as Smallcombe Woods, Bathwick Fields, Lyncombe Vale, the River Avon corridor, the Kennet and Avon canal, Sydney and Parade Gardens and other open spaces in and around Widcombe.

 At Widcombe CofE Junior School we believe learning outdoors significantly enriches the curriculum.

 Forest School is a learner-centred educational approach which gives children the opportunity to succeed and develop confidence and self-esteem through hands-on activities in a natural outdoor environment.
 It gives children a chance to engage in practical tool work and learn challenging skills such as fire lighting, green woodwork, outdoor cooking and knot tying.
-Working in a small team, this hands-on approach in all seasons and all weathers, helps the children develop motivation, curiosity, confidence, self-esteem, creativity, empathy and communication skills as well as gaining knowledge of the natural world and an ability to assess risk.
+This hands on approach in all seasons and all weathers, helps develop motivation, curiosity, confidence, self-esteem, creativity, empathy and communication skills as well as knowledge of the natural world and an ability to assess risk.

 The impact of OPAL has been significant across the school.
-Feedback from staff, children and parents is that the playground is a much happier, exciting and rewarding place to be.
+Feedback from staff, children and parents is that our playground is a happy, exciting and rewarding place to be.
 We hold regular 'playdates' where parents and teachers are invited to come along and join the children in their play and below are some comments from parents about OPAL playtimes.

 ‘Last week we peeped over the playground fence to see our daughter and friends absolutely engrossed in a world of imagination and wonder.
 The staff have created a little corner of magic that is continually growing - tree houses, bug hotels, suitcase sledges, mud kitchens and happy happy children.
 With their passion and determination the possibilities are endless.’
 Year 3 Parent.